wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Add support for counters (CQL requires counters to be in separate tables, annoying...)
 - Security / permission checking is not implemented at all now.
 - Add support for filters (even if everything has to happen on the client for now).
-- The code in `CassandraKijiRowScanner` that assembles the results from multiple iterators over `Row`s into a single `KijiRowData` needs to use the `token` function to do some checks if some Kiji rows are missing data for some columns.
-The code for the Cassandra / Kiji `RecordReader` in KijiMR will also need similar functionality.
-Note that we may have to modify the queries we send to Cassandra to say `SELECT token(key), key, ...
-FROM ...` instead of just `SELECT key, ...
-FROM ...`.
 - We need a C* version of `KijiTableAnnotator`.
 - `CassandraKijiTableReader` has a few missing functions that should be easy to add (e.g., `bulkGet`).